 Once we have a draft to work with, I will mark up the essay for coherence, depth and grammatical errors.
 I give feedback in the form of suggestions that prompt the student to take full responsibility for incorporating my advice or not.
 It’s their work, through and through.

 Thus far, all of the students who have worked with me have been accepted into their first-choice school.
 I can’t claim credit for that or make a guarantee.
 Each one of these outstanding young adults shone on their own merits.
 But I am honored to have been part of the process of self-discovery that got them there.
 More importantly, they often report that they understand and appreciate themselves and their lives better after having done the work with me.

-I charge $125/hour for the first four hours, and $75/hour for subsequent work.
-I find that most students are able to complete their work with me within those four hours.
-I reduce my rates thereafter so that those who may need extra help don’t feel unduly pressured.
+I charge $125/hour for the first four hours, and $90/hour for subsequent work.
+I find that most students are able to complete a strong first draft within 6-8 hours.
+My rate structure is intended to accommodate those who may need extra help, or want to hone closer, without feeling unduly pressured.

 References available by request.